EricG78/flightmonitor_MQTTtoHA/README.md

 ### Home Assistant
 When the script or service is laucnhed, the MQTT discovery messages are published.

-The script monitors the status of Home Assistant by subscribing to the topic `homeassistant/status`.
-If Home Assistant restarts, its status becomes `offline` and gets back to `online` when ready: this event triggers the publishing by the script of the discovery messages.

 ## Problems and investigations
 This script has been tested on
  * a Raspberry Pi, model 2+ running [RaspiOS](https://www.raspberrypi.org/software/operating-systems/) distribution `2021-05-07-raspios-buster-armhf-lite`